 Protect yourself from fraud

-Steps to protect yourself from fraudsters and financial scams during the coronavirus pandemic
+Steps to protect yourself from fraudsters and financial scams

 At Close Brothers Asset Management, we will never ask you to transfer your money or investments to another account or ‘safe-haven’ product.
 Neither will we ask you for your bank account details as a means of identifying you, or ask you for any passwords.
 Anyone can be targeted for fraud, so here we outline some steps from the Financial Conduct Authority (FCA) to help protect you from becoming a victim of fraud or a scam.

-Current tactics fraudsters and scammers might use during the coronavirus pandemic
+Recent tactics fraudsters and scammers might use

 - We have been alerted to a series of fixed rate investment scams that have taken place recently.
 Criminal organisations have impersonated a number of firms proposing financial products, such as investment bonds offering an attractive, but not suspiciously high, return of around 3-5% per annum.
 As many are fixed income bonds paying quarterly dividends, the victim is often not alerted to the scam until the first payment fails to materialise.